martinseener/yard-sale/README.rst

 ==============

 * check_procurve_ifoperstatus.sh - Checks the Operational Status of one or more ports with the help of Nagios "check_snmp" Plugins which is required.
 For more Info, check the plugins comments how to use it.
+* check_postfix.sh - Checks the Postfix Processes (qmgr, pickup and master) and default smtp port to be up/listening and reports back.
+More Info in the check`s comments

 Puppet Manifests
 ================